-What is a herniated disc, how is it diagnosed, treated, and how do I recover form a herniated disc?
+What is a herniated disc, how is it diagnosed, treated, and how do I recover from a herniated disc?

 Here’s the honest truth, a herniated disc can be a very serious condition that may even require some very invasive treatment methods.
 However, that is usually the last resort, but unfortunately most people are not aware that the disc can be healed using the body’s own natural healing mechanisms and some intensive, integrated treatment like the methods available at our state of the art Manhattan medical practice.